codingcatgirl/lucidgloves-fae-mod/docs/ordering_parts.md

   * Make sure you select the **right angle version** (called “curved needle” in the linked product) and **6 pin version** (called “6P” in the linked product).
   * This seems to actually not be a connector from JST, but for some reason sellers on Aliexpress call it that anyway.
-  * In theory, you can select other right angled connectors with 6 pins and 1.25mm, but if you do make sure you are ordering the right cables for it as well.
+  * In theory, you can select other right-angled connectors with 6 pins and 1.25mm, but if you do make sure you are ordering the right cables for it as well.
+  * (If you opt to have JLCPCB assemble these for you (see below), you will only need 5 of these per glove.)
 * 5× (per glove) **JST 6pin 1.25mm pitch cable 10cm** ([AliExpress](https://www.aliexpress.com/item/1005002531804129.html))
-  * Make sure you select the **6 pin versopm** (called “6P” in the linked product) and **10cm** (15cm is fine too).
+  * Make sure you select the **6 pin versiom** (called “6P” in the linked product) and **10cm** (15cm is fine too).
-  * Again, remember that having spares can be useful.
 * **2.54mm pitch pin headers** ([AliExpress](https://www.aliexpress.com/item/32758380907.html))
   * They are used to more easily connect buttons, joysticks and (should you ever need it) a programmer using jumpers.
-In theory they are all optional.
+In theory, most of them are optional, but you need 3 pins per finger to connect the servo.
   * The AliExpress link here is merely an example but those will be plenty for even 10 gloves and more.
 You can find these everywhere and might even have some laying around still.
-Per PCB you will need 23 pins, unless you chose to leave out some.
+Per glove you will need 38 pins, unless you chose to leave out some.
+  * (If you opt to have JLCPCB assemble these for you (see below), you will only need 15 pins per glove.)
 * 17× (per glove) **DIN912 M2×5 screws** ([AliExpress](https://www.aliexpress.com/item/759266313.html))
   * Similar screw will do.
 4mm or 6mm will work as well.
   * Strictly speaking these are optional if you like hot gluing things.